Where to Stay in Lisbon for First Timers: Best Areas

 Chiado also had a great food scene with street food at Mercado da Ribeiro; many traditional tascas around Rua Nova do Carvalho and Rua das Flores.
 Belcanto and Alma are both two Michelin-stars restaurants if you want fine dining.

-Best Places to Stay in Lisbon Chiado:
+Best Places to Stay in Lisbon in Chiado for first-time visitors:

-Famous as one of the most expensive shopping streets in the whole of Europe, Avenida da Liberdade is Lisbon’s main boulevard, a mile-long strip of luxury boutique shops and big-name designer stores.
+It is Lisbon’s main boulevard, a mile-long strip of luxury boutique shops and big-name designer stores.
 It stretches from Praca dos Restauradores in the Baixa district all the way to Marquês de Pombal.

 As such an expensive location, you know there will be some very prominent labels featured here.
 You can expect to browse the likes of Gucci, Louis Vuitton, and Burberry.